-Commission should prioritize Public Housing Account funds for those living in publicly-subsidized housing, and to prioritize high-poverty unserved areas for funding through the Federal Funding Account and the Broadband Infrastructure Grant Account.
-Barring adoption of that recommendation, CETF supports requiring applicants to demonstrate eligibility of at least 80 percent of all residents who will benefit from the project.
-For the reasons discussed above, we decline here to adopt rules for verifying that a project application satisfies income requirements.
-Parties have put forward a number of verification methodologies and resources the Commission intends for Communications Division staff to explore further, particularly after investigating the eligibility requirements for other public purpose programs that provide benefits to low-income tenants.
+Commission should prioritize Public Housing Account funds for those living in publicly-subsidized housing, and to prioritize high-poverty unserved areas for funding through the Federal Funding Account and the Broadband Infrastructure Grant Account.22 Barring adoption of that recommendation, CETF supports requiring applicants to demonstrate eligibility of at least 80 percent of all residents who will benefit from the project.23 For the reasons discussed above, we decline here to adopt rules for verifying that a project application satisfies income requirements.
+Parties have put forward a number of verification methodologies and resources the Commission intends for Communications Division staff to explore further, particularly after investigating the eligibility requirements.
 It is also reasonable to determine how to verify income eligibility at the same time we will decide what constitutes eligible "low income" levels.
 As mentioned above, this question will be addressed in the Public Housing Account staff proposal required above.